NagyD/SDLPoP/README.md

 # SDLPoP
 An open-source port of Prince of Persia, based on the disassembly of the DOS version.

-More info: doc/Readme.txt adn in ReadMe.amigaos4
+More info: doc/Readme.txt and ReadMe.amigaos4